RadGoodNow/experimental_twrp_itel_P682LPN/README.md

 Finally, crashes are fixed.

 BTW, unofficialtwrp.com, stop stealing our TWRP images.
-We have warned you :) and yeah fix your "Contact us" page
+We have warned you :) and yeah fix your "Contact us" page, we want to talk with you guys.